BubbuDert249/VirtuWP/README.md

 # VirtuWP
 VM manager for Windows Phone <br>
-NOTE: VirtuWP does not run real OS'es, it runs a recreation of them in C# and compatible with Windows Phone <br>
+NOTE: VirtuWP does not run real OS'es, it runs a recreation of them in C# and they are compatible with Windows Phone OS <br>
 Requirements: <br>
 OS: Windows Phone 8.x or Windows 10 Mobile <br>
 RAM: 512 MB or more <br>